A to Z: Kawasaki Disease

 May also be called: Mucocutaneous Lymph Node Syndrome; MCLS; KD

-The first phase of symptoms, which can last for up to 2 weeks, usually involves a high fever over 104°F that lasts for at least 5 days.
-A child with KD may also have severe redness in the eyes, skin rash, cracked lips, swollen tongue, sore throat, swollen neck lymph nodes, and swollen palms and soles of the feet.
-During the second phase, skin on the hands and feet may begin to peel, even in children who have already been treated.
-Kids may also have joint pain, diarrhea, vomiting, or abdominal pain.
+The first sign usually is a fever of 104°F or higher that lasts for at least 5 days.
+Other symptoms can include eye redness, skin rash, cracked lips and/or swollen tongue, sore throat and/or swollen neck lymph nodes, and swollen palms and soles of the feet.
+Later, skin on the hands and feet may begin to peel, even in children who have already been treated.
+Kids may also have joint pain, diarrhea, vomiting, or belly pain.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.